Maker, model, serial, photos, nameplates, drawings, quantity, port and ETA.

 Yes.
 Send engine maker/model, serial number, part-book page, drawing, nameplate photo or old component photos so the request can be structured.

-Yes.
-Add vessel / IMO, urgency, port, ETA and operational impact so the RFQ can be prioritized around timing and sourcing route.
+Add vessel / IMO, urgency, port, ETA and operational impact so the RFQ can be reviewed around timing and supply route.

 Yes.
-OEM and verified alternative routes can be reviewed by technical criticality, approval requirements, lead time and commercial logic.
+OEM-route and verified alternative supply routes can be reviewed by technical criticality, approval requirements, lead time and commercial logic.

 Send engine maker, model, serial number, part number or part-book page, quantity and port/ETA.
 Photos, drawings, nameplates or Excel lists are welcome.